-access to data to extend their dominance into these new markets.
-They have also launched consultations to ascertain the role that data plays in Al competition.
-For instance, in an ongoing consultation, the European Commission asks: "What is the role of data and what are its relevant characteristics for the provision of generative Al systems and/or components, including Al models?"
-Unsurprisingly, the U.S. Federal Trade Commission ("FTC") has been bullish about the risks posed by incumbents' access to data.
+They have also launched consultations to ascertain the role that data plays in AI competition.
+For instance, in an ongoing consultation, the European Commission asks: "What is the role of data and what are its relevant characteristics for the provision of generative AI systems and/or components, including AI models?"12 Unsurprisingly, the FTC has likewise been bullish about the risks posed by incumbents' access to data.
 In comments submitted to the U.S. Copyright Office, for example, the FTC argued that:

-The rapid development and deployment of Al also poses potential risks to competition.
-The rising importance of Al to the economy may further lock in the market dominance of large incumbent technology firms.
-These powerful, vertically integrated incumbents control many of the inputs necessary for the effective development and deployment of Al tools, including cloud-based or local computing power and access to large stores of training data.
-These dominant technology companies may have the incentive to use their control over these inputs to unlawfully entrench their market positions in Al and related markets, including digital content markets.11
+The rapid development and deployment of AI also poses potential risks to competition.
+The rising importance of AI to the economy may further lock in the market dominance of large incumbent technology firms.
+These powerful, vertically integrated incumbents control many of the inputs necessary for the effective development and deployment of AI tools, including cloud-based or local computing power and access to large stores of training data.
+These dominant technology companies may have the incentive to use their control over these inputs to unlawfully entrench their market positions in AI and related markets, including digital content markets.13

-Against this backdrop, it stands to reason that the largest online platforms-including Alphabet, Meta, Apple, and Amazon - should have a meaningful advantage in the burgeoning markets for generative Al services.
-After all, it is widely recognized that data is an essential input for generative Al.12 This competitive advantage should be all the more significant given that these firms have been at the forefront of Al technology for more than a decade.
-Over this period, Google's DeepMind and AlphaGo and Meta's have routinely made headlines.13 Apple and Amazon also have vast experience with Al assistants, and all of these firms use Al technology throughout their platforms.14
+Certainly, it stands to reason that the largest online platforms-including Alphabet, Meta, Apple, and Amazon-should have a meaningful advantage in the burgeoning markets for generative-AI services.
+After all, it is widely recognized that data is an essential input for generative AI.14 This competitive advantage should be all the more significant, given that these firms have been at the forefront of AI technology for more than a decade.
+Over this period, Google's DeepMind and AlphaGo and Meta's